justinmeiners/justinmeiners.github.io/README.md

 You can also find smaller projects and experiments at my [GitHub page](https://github.com/justinmeiners).

-## Blog
+## Notes

 I hope to share insights, experiences, and occasionally answer some questions.
-My writing is informal and sometimes unpolished.
+This writing is informal and sometimes unpolished.

 - [11/18/2022 - Thinking styles from math](thinking-styles/)
 - [07/21/2022 - The Quake entity system: shell scripting for games](quake-entities/)